tylerjacobpohlman/JavaFX_Register_Application/README.md

 Play around with application!
 The tables *items* and *members* with the *hvs* database contain the data to test the application.
 Click through all the options and refresh the database to see what changes!

+## Contributions

+This project wouldn't have become a reality without the close help of my Java Programming professor [John Ostroske](https://www.linkedin.com/in/john-ostroske-1b49aa59/) and Database Systems professor [Kevin Lizanich](https://www.linkedin.com/in/kevin-lizanich-86442a101/).
+Both went above and beyond in teaching their respective courses and reviewing my codebase.